 What Does Acorn Squash Taste Like?

-Acorn squash is not something you see people making often.
-However, with this recipe where you can cook the acorn squash in the microwave, that might change things a bit.
-One of the reasons might be that people don’t know what it tastes like.
+Acorn squash is not a dish you see people making very often.
+One of the reasons might be that many people don’t know what it tastes like.
+However, with this recipe that lets you cook the acorn squash in the microwave, that might change a bit.

-It has a light, refreshing, yet not overpowering nutty taste with a little bit of sweetness as well.
-It does have a nice buttery taste when baked too.
+It has a refreshing yet not overpowering nutty taste with a little bit of sweetness.
+It has a nice buttery taste when baked too.
 Some might find plain acorn squash a little bland, but not when paired with my pumpkin pie butter sauce.

 Ingredients for Microwave Acorn Squash